Science of Breath Part 1: Intro to Polyvagal Theory

 We are designed to live in the “safety” side of vagal activation 80% of the time.
 It’s when safety is threatened that we respond.
 The greater the threat, the more recent circuits are abandoned for more primitive ones.
 For example, your partner cancels your dinner plans last minute.
 You may respond with your socialization circuit by entering into negotiation, defensiveness, maybe even some passive-aggressive comments.
 In another example, your partner reveals they have been cheating on you.
 A calm discussion may be inaccessible.
 Instead, you may be more inclined to mobilize (physically fight, throw objects, or run away).
 In our last example, “freezing” during a sexual assault is the most primitive response in times of extreme threat: immobilization.
 Doing nothing wasn’t a conscious choice; it was your body’s best strategy for survival.

 On the flip side, when we live in safety, these circuits enable creative and wondrous ways of being.
 In safety, the socialization circuit fosters play, consent, and sensuality.
 In safety, the mobilization circuit enables eustresses like working out, sex, and active labor.
 In safety, the immobilization circuit fosters digestion, metabolism, growth, repair, and orgasm.

 This juxtaposition is not intended to say “safety = good; non-safety = bad.”
 We cannot escape threats and stresses in this life.
 It’s a losing battle.
 But what we CAN do is train our range of motion and resiliency; our ability to move between these different vagal activations.
-We can do this by using our powerful tools of breath, sound, and movement, which will follow in Parts 2 and 3 of this Science of Breath Series!
+We can do this by using our powerful tools of breath, sound, and movement, which will follow in Part 2 and Part 3 of this Science of Breath Series!